manwar/python-guide/unit-testing.md

 Levels of Testing

     a) **Unit Testing**: Testing at the function level
     b) **Component Testing**: Testing is at the library and compiled binary level
     c) **System Testing**: Tests the external interface of a system
     d) **Performance Testing**: Testing at system level to verify timing and resource usages.

 **Test Driven Development (TDD)** expect us to do the following

-  1) Write unit test before any production code
+    a) Write unit test before any production code
-  2) **DO NOT** write all unit test or production code at once.
+    b) **DO NOT** write all unit test or production code at once.
-  3) Test and production code are written for one use case at a time
+    c) Test and production code are written for one use case at a time

 **TDD** follows 3 phases:

     1) **RED**: Write a failing unit test
     2) **GREEN**: Write just `ENOUGH` production code to make test pass
     3) **REFACTOR**: clean up and remove duplicate code from unit test and production code

 Repeat the cycle until you have covered all the use cases.

 The **THREE** laws of **TDD**

     1) Do not write any production code until you have written a failing test
     2) Do not write more than the needed unit test to fail
     3) Do not write more than the needed production code to pass the test

 `pytest` automatically discovers test based on standard naming conventions.

     1) test function name should start with 'test'
     2) class with test should have class name start with 'Test' and do not have __init__() method
     3) Filename should start or end with 'test'

 Suppose in the current folder we have only 3 files as below

     1) test_file.py
     2) file_test.py
     3) ignore-me.py

 They all have the following lines of code